Generic Name: flurbiprofen (Oral route)

 Swallow the tablet whole.
 Do not cut, break, or chew it.

 When used for severe or continuing arthritis, this medicine must be taken regularly as ordered by your doctor in order for it to help you.
 This medicine usually begins to work within one week, but in severe cases up to two weeks or even longer may pass before you begin to feel better.
 Also, several weeks may pass before you feel the full effects of this medicine.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For osteoarthritis and rheumatoid arthritis:

-- Adults—At first, 200 to 300 milligrams (mg) per day, divided into two to four equal doses.
+- Adults—200 to 300 milligrams (mg) per day, divided into 2 to 4 equal doses.
 Your doctor may adjust your dose as needed.
-However, each dose usually is not more than 100 mg.

 - Children—Use and dose must be determined by your doctor.